opnsense/plugins/README.md

-net-mgmt/lldpd -- LLDP allows you to know exactly on which port is a server net-mgmt/net-snmp -- Net-SNMP is a daemon for the SNMP protocol net-mgmt/netdata -- Real-time performance monitoring net-mgmt/nrpe3 -- Execute nagios plugins net-mgmt/telegraf -- Agent for collecting metrics and data net-mgmt/zabbix-agent -- Enterprise-class open source distributed monitoring agent net-mgmt/zabbix4-proxy -- Zabbix Proxy enables decentralized monitoring net/arp-scan -- Get all peers connected to a local network net/freeradius -- RADIUS Authentication, Authorization and Accounting Server
+net-mgmt/lldpd -- LLDP allows you to know exactly on which port is a server net-mgmt/net-snmp -- Net-SNMP is a daemon for the SNMP protocol net-mgmt/netdata -- Real-time performance monitoring net-mgmt/nrpe -- Execute nagios plugins net-mgmt/telegraf -- Agent for collecting metrics and data net-mgmt/zabbix-agent -- Zabbix monitoring agent net-mgmt/zabbix4-proxy -- Zabbix Proxy enables decentralized monitoring net/arp-scan -- Get all peers connected to a local network net/freeradius -- RADIUS Authentication, Authorization and Accounting Server